A CLOSER LOOK AT THREE LEADING VOTING METHODS

 On the other hand, in RCV, voters are not allowed to give candidates the same rankings, which can make voting harder if they don't actually have a preference between two candidates, and in most elections there's a limit to how many candidates voters are allowed to rank, which can make it harder to choose just three, or five, or whatever the limit is, especially if none of the front-runners are actually among a voters top choices.
 In RCV, there are a number of ways that voters can accidentally "void" their ballots if they aren't careful, and even if a voter follows instructions correctly, their vote may not be able to be counted in the final round if they aren't strategic.

 STAR Voting: The 5 star ballot is familiar and user friendly.
 Voters just need to follow the instructions: give their favorites 5 stars, give their last choice a 0 (or leave them blank) and score the other candidates as they choose.
 Voters only need to vote once and primaries are unnecessary in most cases.

 Because STAR Voting is tallied using addition in both rounds, processing ballots is quite simple for election officials and can be done using existing hardware, infrastructure, and protocols.
-Auditing or recounts are simple as well.
+Auditing or recounts are relatively simple as well.
 STAR ballots can be counted locally and don't need to be processed in a central location.
-GRADE: B

 HONESTY - Encourages and rewards honest voting.